rachellombardi/ACE-wordfreq/README.md

  Therefore, when we modify this syntax to fit our example, we get:

-	queue book from book.list
+	queue book from text.list

 This statement works a little bit like a for loop.
-For every item in the `book.list` file, HTCondor will create a job.
-Each item can be referenced elsewhere in the submit file using the `book` variable name.
+For every item in the `text.list` file, HTCondor will create a job.
+Each item can be referenced elsewhere in the submit file using the `text` variable name.

-Therefore, every time we used the name of the book in our submit file (in the previous example, everywhere you see "Flu_Fall_2022.txt") should be replaced with a variable.
+Therefore, every time we used the name of the text in our submit file (in the previous example, everywhere you see "Flu_Fall_2022.txt") should be replaced with a variable.
 HTCondor's variable syntax looks like this: `$(variablename)`

-So the following lines in the submit file should be changed to use the variable `$(book)`:
+So the following lines in the submit file should be changed to use the variable `$(text)`:

-	arguments = $(book)
+	arguments = $(text)

-	transfer_input_files = $(book)
+	transfer_input_files = $(text)

 ### Submit and Monitor the Job